Skip to content

 • Describe the contributions of a variety of disciplines to the study of aging.

-• Recognize how diverse health/illness conditions, populations, and conditions impact social work practice with older adults and their families.
+• Recognize how a variety of different health/illness conditions, populations, and conditions impact social work practice with older adults and their families.

 • Promote older adult clients’ right to dignity and self-determination, and engage in ethical decision making.